osprey-voice/osprey/README.md

 [![Matrix](https://img.shields.io/matrix/osprey:matrix.org)](https://matrix.to/#/#osprey:matrix.org)

-Osprey is a desktop program that runs as a daemon that allows for voice based computer input and usage and is an open source version of [talonvoice](https://talonvoice.com/).
-It can be used for coding, commanding, and dictating to a computer in a highly efficient manner.
-It is being initially developed for Linux and Swaywm and uses Google Cloud Speech-to-Text for voice transcription but other platforms and voice engines are welcome to be incorporated.
+Osprey is a voice typing program that allows you to use your computer and type with your voice.
+It can be used for coding, web browsing, dictating, and more in a highly efficient manner.
+It is being initially developed for Linux and Swaywm and uses Google Cloud Speech-to-Text for speech recognition but other platforms and engines are welcome to be incorporated.

-Osprey works by converting microphone audio to voice transcriptions using a speech-to-text engine, then matching the transcriptions to user specified commands and keyboard input.
-It is highly configurable with Python, and uses Python scripts to match voice transcriptions with computer commands using the APIs provided by Osprey.
+Osprey works by first transcribing microphone audio to text using a speech recognition engine, then matching the transcription to user specified commands and keyboard input.
+It is highly configurable with Python, and uses Python scripts to specify the commands using the Osprey APIs.
 No commands are included by default, but a starter pack of Osprey scripts exists at [osprey-starter-pack](https://github.com/osprey-voice/osprey-starter-pack).

 Official resources: